buckboost75/5-stage-Pipelined-RISC-processor/README.md

 # 5-stage-Pipelined-RISC-processor

-Design  a  5-stage pipeline  RISC  processor(with  hazard detection and data forwarding unit as necessary) that can execute the following instructions:
+Design  a  5-stage pipeline  RISC  processor(with  hazard detection and data forwarding unit ) that can execute the following instructions:

 0000 SW reg1, 3(reg2)
 0004 ADD reg3, reg1, reg4
 0008 OR reg6, reg3, reg5
 0012 SUBI reg8, reg3, 2400
 0016 NAND reg9, reg7, reg8

 Initialize the register file with the following data reg1 = AABB         reg2 = 5